nonebula/horiseon-SEO-excellency/README.md

 ## Credits

 The project was completed independently but built off the source code from: edX Boot Camps LLC.
-[LINK]
+I worked with my tutor, Juan Delgado, to identify issues and recognize and correct div elements and to consolidate css styles within the documents.

 In producing this webpage, I utilized the following tutorials:
 * [Semantic HTML](https://www.w3schools.com/html/html5_semantic_elements.asp)